 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used during the years ended December 31, 2021 and 2020.
+There have been no changes in the methodologies used during the year ended December 31, 2022.

-MillerKnoll Common Stock Fund and Knoll Common Stock Fund: Valued at the closing price reported on the active market on which the individual securities are traded.
+MillerKnoll Common Stock Fund: Valued at the closing price reported on the active market on which the individual securities are traded.